LeftCircle/RenderObjWithOpenGL/README.md

 # An obj renderer with OpenGL
-The name might be TeapotVisualStudio, but it can render .obj files!

 For a more in depth breakdown of the code, checkout the [blog breakdown](https://www.richardcato.com/blogs/interactivecomputergraphics)

 Usage:
-  TeapotVisualStudio.exe <filename.obj>
+  TeapotVisualStudio.exe <path_to.obj>
   the .obj file should contain a material that also includes ambient, diffuse, and specular maps Paths to the maps should be relative to the .obj file

 # Running the code
-1. Open the visual studio solution
+1. OpenTeapotVisualStudio.sln, the visual studio solution
 2. Set the platform to x86 and the build mode to release
-3. You should be able to build!
+3. Build the solution
+4. Navigate to the Release folder
+5. Confirm that ObjRenderer.exe is in the Release folder along with
+  1. brick.png
+  2. brick-specular.png
+  3. freeglut.dll
+  4. shader.frag
+  5. shader.vert
+  6. teapot.mtl
+  7. teapot.obj
+6. You can now run ObjRenderer.exe from the command prompt with ObjRendere.exe <path_to.obj>

 # Configuring Visual Studio
 1. Create a new visual studio empty C++ project, then add all of the files to the